multitudes/Python_am_Freitag/README.md

 ## Basics

+Python is a general purpose dynamically typed, interpreted language.
+Remember, in python indentation is important.

 ### Hello World
 Make a new file called hello.py and run it in terminal and in pycharm.. and in interpreter.
 ```python